Consumer World

 Home Depot 90-day deadline most items.
 Others 2-30 days.
 Free returns.

-Kohl's 180-day deadline, but prem. electronics, watches, Sephora bought after Nov.
+Kohl's 90-day deadline w/o Kohl's card; 120 days with.
+Premium electronics, watches, Sephora bought after Nov.
 1 returnable until Jan.
-31. No free shipping.
+31. No free return shipping.

 Target 90 days most items.
-30 days for electronics and entertainment items, 15 days for most Apple items, 14 days for cell phones.
-Days begin 12/26 for these non-90-day items bought since 10/1.
+30 days for electronics and entertainment items, 14 days for most Apple items and cell phones.
+Days begin 12/26 for these non-90-day items bought since 11/7.
 RedCard holders get 30 extra days.
 Free mail returns.

 Walmart stores 90 days most items.
 Major appliances: 2 days.
 For the following purchases made from October 1 onward, 30 days (most electronics), and 14 days for cell phones and luxury products, but count days starting December 26.
 Free mail returns for online purchases.